-One incredibly important expat tax benefit is the Foreign Earned Income Exclusion (FEIE) is the largest source of tax benefits for US expats.
-Known as the FEIE, it’s a money-saving deduction that can help millions of expats prevent double taxation.
+In 2023, the Foreign Earned Income Exclusion (FEIE) is the largest source of tax benefits for US expats.
+Also known as the FEIE, it’s a money-saving deduction that helps millions of expats prevent double taxation.
 It can even eliminate your tax liability as an American abroad altogether.
 That’s one powerful form.

-What is the Foreign Earned Income Exclusion
+What is the Foreign Earned Income Exclusion or FEIE?

 To claim the Foreign Earned Income Exclusion in 2023, you’ll file form 2555 on your US tax return.
-It allows any qualifying and taxpaying American expat to exclude a certain amount of foreign earned income from being taxed from the IRS tax authorities.
+It allows any qualifying American expat to exclude a certain amount of foreign-earned income from being taxed by the IRS.

-How to Claim the FEIE
+How to Claim the Foreign Earned Income Exclusion?

 Physical Presence Test: You will need to be outside of the US (ie: physically present living abroad) for 330 full days in a consecutive 12 month period, that begins or ends in the tax year.
 If yes, you qualify for the FEIE.